bigwiv/Biopython-cn/chr8.rst

 -  The target database is not known, as it is not stated in the BLAT output file.
 -  And finally, the list of hits we have is completely different.
-Here, we see that our query sequence only hits the ¡®chr19¡¯ database entry, but in it we see 17 HSP regions.
+Here, we see that our query sequence only hits the â€˜chr19â€™ database entry, but in it we see 17 HSP regions.
 This should not be surprising however, given that we are using a different program, each with its own target database.

-All the details you saw when invoking the ``print`` method can be accessed individually using Python¡¯s object attribute access notation (a.k.a. the dot notation).
+All the details you saw when invoking the ``print`` method can be accessed individually using Pythonâ€™s object attribute access notation (a.k.a. the dot notation).
 There are also other format-specific attributes that you can access using the same method.